 2 Hang a large mirror.
 Mirrors are especially great in small spaces because they reflect light and make rooms appear larger.
 It’s like adding another window to the room.
 Depending on the frame or style of glass that you choose, they can also provide some character.

 3 Layer area rugs over carpets.
 Yes – you can do this!
 This is a great way to define each space, bring in color without painting, and add texture to a room.
-They’re also perfect for covering up not-so-fabulous flooring.
+Area rugs are also perfect for covering up not-so-fabulous flooring.
 For example: If the carpet is a bright color, tone it down with a neutral area rug.
 If everything is neutral and you want to add some color, layer a colorful area rug over it.

 4 Use furniture that has hidden storage space.
 Storage ottomans are a stylish way to store linens, towels and other items when cabinet space is lacking.
 Besides being another chance to bring in color, they also provide extra seating when you have guests and are easy to move around so you can put them where you need them.